freon4dsl/Freon-documentation/docu-content/010_Documentation/030_Defining_an_Editor/010_Projections/+page.md

 <svelte:fragment slot="header">Properties within a table are displayed according to their own projection</svelte:fragment>
 <svelte:fragment slot="content">
 The manner in which each of the properties of a single function are displayed, will be determined by their own projections.
-In this example, `self.parameters` is a list, and will be displayed as another table.
+In this example, <code>self.parameters</code> is a list, and will be displayed as another table.
 The inner table will be row-based, as this is the default.
 </svelte:fragment>
 </Note>